doTryCatch/Lua-config/readme.md

 Happy Hacking 🚀

 ---

-Let me know if you want to add emoji banners, Codeium usage steps, or plugin names with links!
+Let me know if you want me to also include Neovim install instructions for WSL/Linux!